bahamapascal/ICCR/README.md

 3) Configuration

-The ICCR process reads configuration settings from the file /opt/iccr/conf/iccr.properties.
+ICCR reads configuration settings from the file /opt/iccr/conf/iccr.properties.

-In addition, ICCR will also read language specific settings (i.e. language localization translation strings) from a file whose name starts with "MessagesBundle".
+In addition, ICCR will also read language specific settings (i.e. language localization translation strings) from a file whose name starts with "MessagesBundle" (see Language Localization below).

-Both iccr.properties and the MessagesBundle files follow the Java properties file format, i.e. key=value
+The iccr.properties file follows the Java properties file format, i.e. key=value

 The following properties are available in the /opt/iccr/conf/iccr.properties:

 iccrLanguageLocale
+See the Language Localization section below.

 iccrCountryLocale
+See the Language Localization section below.

 iccrApiKey